ishaburov/docker-for-php-fpm-app/README.md

-# docker-for-php-fpm-app
+# docker for php-fpm application

-images for php application with needing extensions
+Images for php application with needing extensions